geekyabinash/Lending-Club-Case-Study/README.md

-# Loan Default Prediction Project
+# Lending Club Case Study
 > This project aims to identify patterns indicating whether a loan applicant is likely to default, based on their profile.

 ## Table of Contents